computational-linguistics-class/computational-linguistics-class.github.io/assignment8.md

 3. A DIY approach where you can use any supervised/unsupervised technique extract hypernym-hyponym word pairs.

 In this assignment, we will be using *nltk*.
-If you are use Stephen's miniconda you should be fine.
-Otherwise, install nltk and the relavant tagger using.
+You can install nltk and the relavant tagger using this command:
 ```
 pip install nltk
 $ python